The quickening pace of economic development and a growing diversity of business models and product ideas all call for a new kind of workforce.

 - A different education profile is required for a freelance career.
-In addition to hard skills, freelancing requires selling and marketing abilities.
+In addition to hard skills, freelancing involves selling and marketing abilities.
 Finding new clients is the number one challenge for every freelancer.
-Remaining visible to potential clients worldwide requires skill as an online marketer, website designer and social network guru.
+Remaining visible to potential clients worldwide requires skill as an online marketer, website designer, and social network guru.
 Negotiating skills are also a necessity.
 All of these abilities must be acquired early on in a freelancer’s career.

 - To remain highly motivated, working in a field with passion is the only sustainable solution.
 Thus, education will have to be closely aligned with personal preferences and talents.

 - Continuous learning will become an important habit.
 Keeping up with rapidly changing industry trends must be an integral part of media consumption and social networking.

 - Freelance workers will increasingly face global competition.
 Thus, comprehensive English language skills will become indispensable.